What you can expect:

 What is BIT?

 PPSC’s Behavioral Intervention Team (BIT) is a team of individuals across campus who are trained and focused on supporting a safe learning and working environment for the college community.

 PPSC's BIT is Part of a National Organization

-The PPSC Behavioral Intervention Team (BIT) is a member of the National Behavioral Intervention Team Association (NBITA).
+The PPSC Behavioral Intervention Team (BIT) is a member of the National Behavioral Intervention Team Association (NABITA).
 Each of the Colorado Community College System (CCCS) colleges has a behavioral intervention team that works similarly to PPSC’s.
 PPSC's BIT is committed to making sure we are prepared and equipped to support students as they pursue their education at PPCC.